BogdanCatalin-Iacob/Tetris/README.md

             - z shape - Red
             - j shape - Blue
             - L shape - Orange
-        - Immediately drop one space if no existing Block is in its path
+        - Immediately drop one space if no existing block is in its path
         - The pieces selection will be done random from all available pieces
         - Initial rotation will be selected random from all possible piece rotations
         - Standard mapping for keyboard: